 Regular ferries run to Capri from Naples and Sorrento.
 In Naples, ferries and hydrofoils embark from Molo Beverello (near Piazza Municipio) and Molo Mergellina (near the railway station of the same name).
 Journey time is approximately 40 minutes with a hydrofoil and 1hr 20 mins with a ferry.
-A bus service (called Alibus) takes you directly from Naples Capodichino Airport to Molo Beverello.
+Molo Beverello is the principal port for passenger services, and it is connected with Naples Capodichino Airport and the railway station by a direct bus service, called Alibus.
 When you arrive at the port, check the departures board to see which company is operating the next fast service, then queue at the ticket kiosk for that company.
 The trip from Sorrento is shorter, and there are plenty of crossings a day to cater for daytrippers.
 There are additional seasonal ferry services from the Amalfi Coast, calling at Positano and Amalfi.

 Get around Capri

 Capri ferries arrive at the port of Marina Grande.
-From Marina Grande, buses run up to Capri town and Anacapri.
-There is also a funicular which travels to Capri town.
+From Marina Grande, the best way up to Capri town is by funicular.
+Buy transport tickets at a kiosk on the right as you come ashore, then catch the funicular on your left - it's unobrusively housed in a row of buildings.
+There are also small buses running up to Capri town and Anacapri.
 If you don't fancy lugging your suitcases around, you can hand them over to a porter who will

 deliver them to your hotel for a fee (many hotels will arrange a porter service for you).
 Buses travel busily around the island, connecting Capri, Anacapri, Marina Grande, the Grotta Azzurra, Faro and Marina Piccola.
+At the ticket kiosks in Marina Grande and Capri you can buy tickets for buses and the funicular, valid for a single journey, an hour or a day.
 Sightseeing boats also circle around the coastline.
-The island, however, is highly walkable so you may not bother too much about
+Capri's two towns are highly walkable so you may not bother too much about

 Guides to Capri and Capri must-reads